Easy and Fun Day Tours From Alicante (by Train or Car)

 We opted for public transportation in Costa Blanca.
 Public transportation is actually pretty good – and cheap.
 The train ticket from Alicante to Valencia was about 40€ round-trip (if we had booked the tickets in advance, we would have had to pay only 32€) per person.

 From Alicante to other destinations, we took the tram – which came with great views.
 And a ticket from Alicante to Altea, Benidorm, or Villajoysoa cost only a few € (one way).

 I was seriously so impressed with the public transportation in Costa Blanca that I would prefer that over driving myself.

 Best Time to Visit Costa Blanca

-The weather is mild in this time of year and perfect for endless hours of strolling, discovering the towns and cities along the coast (oh yes, Costa Blanca has some very lovely towns and villages along its shores), and enjoying sightseeing without too many other tourists.
+While it might be too cold to spend hours lounging at the beach and swimming in the ocean, Costa Blanca is the perfect destination in the winter.
+The weather is mild at this time of year and perfect for endless hours of strolling, discovering the towns and cities along the coast (oh yes, Costa Blanca has some charming towns and villages along its shores), and enjoying sightseeing without too many other tourists.

-Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
+Disclaimer: This post contains affiliate links.
+This means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 Where to Stay in Costa Blanca